 - LIMP/LACK OF VOLUME – There are a few different options to help preserve a little more volume to your relaxed hair.

-- Oil your relaxer – adding a tablespoon or two of oil to your relaxer can help moisturize your hair during processing, and lessens the strength of the relaxer ever so slightly allowing you to maintain a little bit of your natural texture giving you some more volume.
+- Oil your relaxer – Adding a tablespoon or two of oil to your relaxer can help moisturize your hair during processing, and slightly lessens the strength of the relaxer allowing you to maintain a little bit of your natural texture giving you some more volume.

-- Dry hair/scalp – Dry hair can stem from a lot of different issues.
-Most typically it can be combated by adopting a consistent moisture routine.
+- DRY HAIR AND/OR SCALP – Dry hair can stem from a lot of different issues.
+Most typically it can be combatted by adopting a consistent moisture routine.
 Follow the daily moisture routine as a starting place and adapt according to your hair needs.
 Make sure to also hydrate from the inside and drink plenty of water, which is great for hair, skin and nails!

-- Thin/Straggly Ends – Thin ends are a telltale sign of breakage.
+- THIN/STRAGGLY EDGES – Thin ends are a telltale sign of breakage.
 Keep hair as healthy as possible by getting a trim with each relaxer.
+If you’re hyper focused on growing your hair you can ask your stylist for a “dusting” which will allow you to retain as much length as possible while still getting rid of your split ends.
 Mastering your protein-moisture balance for your hair will help reduce breakage allowing you maintain your hair density from root to end.